vstostap/runkeeper-js/README.md

 ## Installation

-- `runkeeper-js` is available on NPM and maintained in sync with this Github branch.
-Just include it in your dependencies via `package.json` and `npm install` in your app's root directory to install it in your `node_modules` directory.
+The original version of `runkeeper-js` is available on NPM.
+This fork is not, so to install the client (you really do not want to do that, yet...) either git clone to `node_modules`, or add:

+    "runkeeper-js": "git+ssh://git@github.com:matiasdoyle/runkeeper-js.git"

+to your `package.json` and run `npm i`.

 ## Creating a client